yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![On the Integrate screen, the Azure Queue Storage trigger section displays.
 The Message parameter name is orderItem, the Storage account connection is contosoeventsstore](media/image116.png "Integrate screen")

     d.
-Select Save
+Select Save.

-19. While still on the Integrate screen, select +Create a resource Output
+19. While still on the Integrate screen, select +Create a resource Output.

     ![On the Integrate Screen, under Outputs, + New Output is circled.](media/image117.png "Integrate Screen")

-20. In the outputs box, locate and select Azure Cosmos DB, then choose Select
+20. In the outputs box, locate and select Azure Cosmos DB, then choose Select.

     ![In the Azure Cosmos DB output window, next to the Azure Cosmos DB account connection field, the New button is circled.](media/image118.png "Azure Cosmos DB output window")

 21. On the Azure Cosmos DB output screen, enter the following:

+    a.
+Document parameter name: Enter orderDocument.

+    b.
+Collection name: Enter Orders.

+    c.
+Partition key: Leave empty.

     e.
-Document parameter name: Enter orderDocument
+Database name: Enter TicketManager.

+    e.
+Azure Cosmos DB account connection: Select new next to the text box, and select the Cosmos DB you created in Exercise 1, Task 6.

+    ![Screenshot of Azure Cosmos DB output window with the values specified above entered into the fields.](media/image119.png "Azure Cosmos DB output window")

     f.
-Collection name: Enter Orders

-    g.
-Partition key: Leave empty

-    h.
-Database name: Enter TicketManager

-    i.
-Azure Cosmos DB account connection: Select new next to the text box, and select the Cosmos DB you created in Exercise 1, Task 6

-    ![Screenshot of Azure Cosmos DB output window with the values specified above entered into the fields.](media/image119.png "Azure Cosmos DB output window")

-    j.
 Select Save.
 You should now see an Azure Queue Storage trigger and an Azure Cosmos DB output on the Integrate screen.

     ![In the Integrate window, the fields under both Triggers and Outputs are circled. ](media/image120.png "Integrate window")

-22. Next, select your function from the side menu
+22. Next, select your function from the side menu.

     ![Under Functions, ProcessOrderExternailizations is circled.](media/image121.png "Functions section")

-23. Now, you will retrieve the code for the function from a file in Visual Studio
+23. Now, you will retrieve the code for the function from a file in Visual Studio.

-24. In Visual Studio, go to Solution Explorer, and locate ProcessTicketOrderExternalizationEvent.cs in the Azure Functions folder
+24. In Visual Studio, go to Solution Explorer, and locate ProcessTicketOrderExternalizationEvent.cs in the Azure Functions folder.

     ![In Solution Explorer, under Azure Functions, ProcessTicketOrderExternalizationEvent.cs is circled.](media/image122.png "Solution Explorer")

-25. Select all the code in that file (CTRL+A) and copy (CTRL+C) it
+25. Select all the code in that file (CTRL+A) and copy (CTRL+C) it.

 26. Return to your function's page in the Azure portal, and replace the code in the run.csx block with the code you just copied from Visual Studio, and select Save.
 The run.csx code should now look like the following.
 Note: The ProcessOrdersExternalization function will enable you to process another order, and see that it is saved to the Orders collection of the Cosmos DB.

     ![Code that was copied from Visual Studio displays in the Run.csx block.](media/image123.png "Azure Portal, Run.csx block")

-27. You will now create another function
+27. You will now create another function.

-28. As before, select + next to Functions in the side menu
+28. As before, select + next to Functions in the side menu.

     ![Under Function Apps, contosoeventsfn-SUFFIX is expanded, and under it, the + icon is circled.](media/image106.png "Function Apps Section")

-29. In the Choose a template... screen that appears, locate the Queue trigger box, and select PowerShell
+29. In the Choose a template... screen that appears, locate the Queue trigger box, and select PowerShell.

     ![In the Choose a template screen, in the Queue trigger box, at the bottom, PowerShell is circled.](media/image124.png "Choose a template, Queue trigger ")

-    > **Note**: If the PowerShell option does not show, ensure that the Experimental Language Support is set to Enabled
+    > **Note**: If the PowerShell option does not show, ensure that the Experimental Language Support is set to Enabled.

 30. In the Queue trigger dialog, enter the following:

-    k.
-Language: Leave PowerShell selected
+    a.
+Language: Leave PowerShell selected.

-    l.
-Name: Enter ProcessSimulationRequests
+    b.
+Name: Enter ProcessSimulationRequests.

-    m.
+    c.
 Queue name: Enter your simulation queue name, from Cloud explorer in Visual Studio.
 The value should be contosoevents-simulation-requests.

-    n.
-Storage account connection: Select contosoeventsstore from the drop down
+    d.
+Storage account connection: Select contosoeventsstore from the drop down.

-    o.
-Select Create to create the new function
+    e.
+Select Create to create the new function.

     ![Fields in the Queue Trigger dialog box are set to the previously defined settings.](media/image125.png "Queue Trigger dialog box")

-31. Select Integrate under the new ProcessSimulationRequests function in the menu
+31. Select Integrate under the new ProcessSimulationRequests function in the menu.

     ![Under Functions, under ProcessSimulation Requests, Integrate is circled.](media/image126.png "Functions section")

 32. Make sure Azure Queue Storage is selected under Triggers, then enter the following:

-    p.
-Message parameter name: Enter simulationRequest
+    a.
+Message parameter name: Enter simulationRequest.

-    q.
-Storage account connection: Leave set to contosoeventsstore
+    b.
+Storage account connection: Leave set to contosoeventsstore.

-    r.
-Queue name: Leave as contosoevents-simulation-requests
+    c.
+Queue name: Leave as contosoevents-simulation-requests.

-    s.
-Select Save
+    d.
+Select Save.

     ![In the Integrate Window, under Triggers, Azure Queue Storage (triggerInput) is circled.
 Under Azure Queue Storage trigger, the Message parameter name field is set to simulationRequest.](media/image127.png "Integrate window")

-33. Select the ProcessSimulationRequests function in the side menu
+33. Select the ProcessSimulationRequests function in the side menu.

     ![Under Functions, ProcessSimulation Requests is circled.](media/image128.png "Functions section")

-34. Return to Visual Studio, and open the ProcessTicketOrderSimulationRequest.ps1 file in the Azure Functions folder
+34. Return to Visual Studio, and open the ProcessTicketOrderSimulationRequest.ps1 file in the Azure Functions folder.

     ![In Solution Explorer, in the Azure Functions folder, ProcessTicketOrderSimulationRequest.ps1 is circled.](media/image129.png "Solution Explorer")

-35. Copy all the contents of this file (CTRL+A, then CTRL+C), then return to your function page in the Azure portal, and paste the code into the run.ps1 code block
+35. Copy all the contents of this file (CTRL+A, then CTRL+C), then return to your function page in the Azure portal, and paste the code into the run.ps1 code block.

-36. Select Save
+36. Select Save.

 37. The final setting to update is the API Management key.
 You will return to set this up when you set up the API Management service.